How to Make a Custom Mouse Cursor with CSS or JavaScript

 Source: cameronsworld.net

 Now we’ve more or less calmed down when it comes to web design but that doesn’t mean we can’t have fun features on our websites anymore.
-In this tutorial, we’ll look at how to add a personal touch to any website by using a custom cursor, firstly using a CSS-only approach, then a more interactive JavaScript method.
+In this tutorial, we’ll look at how to make a custom cursor and add a personal touch to any website, firstly using a CSS-only approach, then a more interactive JavaScript method.

 1. Adding a Custom Cursor with CSS